yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Extensions/Assume Macro.md

 ## Overview

 Simulation runtime will check the argument is true just like ``assert(_:type:_:)``.
-However, only the contradictions of this assumption are formally verified, not its truth.
+However, only the contradictions of this assumption are formally verified, not its validity.

 ```swift
 func foo(x: Int8) {